 Back in the nineties, the comics world gave me a bad case of cognitive dissonance.
 On the one hand, the industry had been around long enough that its readers had now become the writers, subjecting the super-hero genre to an unprecedented level of self-analysis.
 On the other, we got ponytails, pouches, misogyny, foil covers, and hundreds of number one issues.
 Still, when I think of gods among men, I turn to this comics period and, in particular, the work of Alex Ross.
 His painted, slightly static, hyper-realistic art imbued each of his books with a unique feel that captured all the majesty of our favourite men and women in tights.

-Like Pamela, I find Greek mythology to be utterly fascinating.
+I find Greek mythology to be utterly fascinating.
 That’s why, for this contributors’ pick, I have decided to recommend the 2004 movie Troy, based on The Iliad by Homer.
 The story begins with Helen (Diane Kruger) secretly leaving her husband Menelaus (Brendan Gleeson) for Prince Paris (Orlando Bloom).
 This leads to a war between the Greeks and the Trojans, which, in turn, culminates in a ruse by Odysseus (Sean Bean) to build a massive wooden horse in order to infiltrate the titular city.
 Yeah, I know.
-I’m getting into spoilers, but this is a three-thousand-year-old story!
+I’m getting into spoilers, but this is a 3,000-year-old story!

 Of course, the gods’ actions and manipulations play a huge role in this epic.
 If they didn’t, it’d simply be a tale of two selfish lovers causing the deaths of tens of thousands of people.
 Aphrodite rescuing Paris at the last second after Menelaus defeats him, Athena causing Hector’s (Eric Bana) death through trickery, and Apollo guiding the arrow that kills the near-invincible Achilles (Brad Pitt) are all examples of the Olympians using mortals as their pawns to feed their own egos and selfish desires… Oh wait.
 Wolfgang Petersen’s Troy doesn’t have divinities in it.
 The characters even scoff at the mere mention of their existence.